cliffordsnow/cliffordsnow.github.io/_posts/2015-04-20-LinuxfestNW.md

 Ian McWen "I love most being able to do things and add things at broader or more specific scales and see the fruits of my work almost immediately -- both the breadth of possible participation and the quick feedback loop."

+Mark Bradley "That you can contribute as much or as little to the map as you want, anywhere you want, but always making the map better for everyone!"

 ### What about OSM surprised you most?
 Richard Weait "The amazing diversity in the interests of new contributors.
 I meet